Markoudstaal/node-contacthandler/README.md

 ## Usage

-Setup the config file in config/config.js
+Setup the config file in `/config/config.js`

-The email send can be customized by adding the following parameters to \$emailContent:
+The email content can be customized by adding the following parameters to `$emailContent`:

 ```
 $name = Client name